4regab/brewvio/docs/DOCS.md

   └── /*      → S3 Bucket (static frontend — index.html + JS/CSS/img)
 ```

 - **Lambda** runs the entire ASP.NET Core app via `Amazon.Lambda.AspNetCoreServer.Hosting`.
-Cold starts are ~1–3 s on arm64 / 1769 MB (2 vCPUs allocated).
+Cold starts are ~1–3 s on arm64 / 1769 MB (one full vCPU — the memory threshold at which Lambda allocates a whole vCPU).
 Concurrency is capped at 10 (`ReservedConcurrentExecutions`) so a spike can't exhaust the account-wide Lambda pool.
 - **Supabase** provides managed Postgres.
 The app connects through the **Supavisor transaction pooler** (port 6543) with `MaxAutoPrepare=0` and client-side connection pooling disabled (connections go stale in frozen Lambda processes).
 - **Optimistic concurrency** on `Ingredient.StockLevel` uses PostgreSQL's `xmin` system column so concurrent orders can't silently oversell stock.
 - **Secrets** (`DATABASE_URL`, `JWT_KEY`) are stored in **AWS SSM Parameter Store** as SecureString and loaded at Lambda cold-start via `Amazon.Extensions.Configuration.SystemsManager`.